helm/charts/incubator/azuremonitor-containers/README.md

 For example:
 `omsagent.proxy=http://user01:password@proxy01.contoso.com:8080`

-> Note: Although you do not have any user/password set for the proxy, you will still need to add a psuedo user/password.
+> Note: Although you do not have any user/password set for the proxy, you will still need to add a pseudo user/password.
 This can be any username or password.

 The Azure Monitor for containers agent only creates secure connection over http.
 Even if you specify the protocol as http, please note that http requests are created using SSL/TLS secure connection so the proxy must support SSL/TLS.